-The goal for this guide is to provide a quick rundown of different teaching mode, their best practices, related considerations for the Fall 2020 semester, and further resources for learning more about each of them.
+The goal for this guide is to provide a quick rundown of different teaching modes, their best practices, related considerations, and further resources for learning more about each of them.
 Each mode has a page dedicated to it - click the links below or the navigation items on the left-hand side to learn more:

-No matter the mode you have chosen for the fall, you will need to do the following:
+No matter the mode you have chosen for your course, you will need to do the following:

-- Consider, as you plan for the fall, the ongoing trauma of this current moment, and how you could adapt your pedagogy accordingly.
+- Consider, as you plan, the needs and challenges of the coming term, and how you will adapt your pedagogy accordingly.

 - Survey your students, to get a sense of their access needs, technology availability, scheduling concerns, and more.